tahardi/bearclave/README.md

 up in future PRs as I continue to refine the sev and tdx implementations.

 ## TODOs
-1. consider other names for gateway (ask AI). rewrite the config files, sdk, and example once you've settled on better names.
-I do like using "nonclave" to refer to the non-enclave code (i.e., remote code not running on TEE)
-   - nitro specific dockerfile (move up a level)
-   - config specifically for enclave and nonclave? how to make config extensible
+1. Figure out how to see enclave logging output---some sort of google confidential VM debug mode?
 2. clean up these notes
-3. figure out attestation and verification for sev/sev-np
-4. why do i have to run my container in privileged mode?
-Is this true?
-Try unprivileged again now that you know the code is working
+3. Figure out how to allow for http calls to ec2 instance so i can call proxy
-5. Figure out how to actually set up google cloud IAM and other things correctly at some point...
+4. Figure out how to actually set up google cloud IAM and other things correctly at some point...

 ## Tutorial/Code links
 [confidential space tutorial](https://cloud.google.com/confidential-computing/confidential-space/docs/create-your-first-confidential-space-environment#run_the_workload)